michaelgenesini/build-systems-2k18/README.md

 Repo for my talk about build systems at Caffeina Tech Meetup

 ## Parcel - base
 This is the base structure for a Parcel project.
-It includes only HTML, CSS, JS, an IMAGE and a FONT.
+It includes only HTML, SASS, JS, an IMAGE and a FONT.

 ### Development